Graves (surname)

 Graves is a surname of English origin.
 Its distribution within England is centered on Lincolnshire, followed in concentration by Lancashire, Yorkshire, Cumbria, and East Anglia.
 The surname is likely a variant of Grave with genitival or post-medieval excrescent -s.
 The surname Grave seems to have its possible origins in: 1.
-"Occupational name from Middle English greyve, grayve, greve 'steward bailif, manorial officer who managed the lord's demense farm, headman of a town or village', a borrowing from Old Scandinavian greifi 'earl, count".
+"Occupational name from Middle English greyve, grayve, greve 'steward bailif, manorial officer who managed the lord's demesne farm, headman of a town or village', a borrowing from Old Scandinavian greifi 'earl, count".
 2. "Locative name from Middle English grave "pit" (Old English graef)".
 3. "Relationship name (in Norfolk), possibly from the rare Middle English personal name Gre(y)vy, Gre(i)ve, Old Scandinavian Greifi, *Grefe, originally a nickname meaning 'earl, count".

 The name likely seems to be of Scandinavian origin within England, as suggested by its distribution which corresponds largely to counties of the former Danelaw.
-This suggests its most common origin being that of an occupational surname, as the Grave is the Norse derived Danelaw counterpart to the Old English Reeve.
+This suggests its most common origin being that of an occupational surname, as the Grave is the Norse derived Danelaw (from the Old Norse greifi) counterpart to the Old English Reeve (from the Old English ġerēfa).

 Bearers of the surname Graves most commonly belong to haplogroups R1b-U106, R1b-P312, I1, and I2.
-Lines have also been identified as belonging to E, J, R1a, and Q. This confirms the multiple origins of various Graves lines.
+Lines have also been identified as belonging to E, J, R1a, and Q.